 With these differences understood, let’s consider the steps needed to port your RDF data and models from TBC and/or any other RDF editing tool to TopBraid EDG.
 Prior to loading RDF data you will need to decide how to organize it in EDG – how many asset collections you will have, what each one will contain, etc.

-You also need to make sure that files you are using do not contain owl:imports to graphs outside of EDG’s workspace.
+Finally, you should make sure that files you are using do not contain owl:imports to graphs outside of EDG’s workspace.
 All imports must refer only to EDG asset collections or to files in the workspace.
-External imports will not be resolved since dynamically loading data from the external server may time out and present a security risk.
+External imports will not be resolved since dynamically loading data from an external server may time out and present a security risk.

-Once you create ontologies in EDG and load your RDF with schema definitions, you need to make sure that this information is specified in SHACL.
-If ontologies you are working with are defined using RDFS and OWL, EDG will auto-generate SHACL for you.
-Access to this feature is available under Transform tab.
+Once you create ontologies in EDG and load RDF describing your ontology models, you need to make sure that the structure and semantics of your models is defined in SHACL.
+If ontologies you are working with are defined using RDFS and OWL, EDG can auto-generate SHACL for you.
+Access to this feature is available under the Transform tab.